Topics Map > Research > Research Networks > High-Performance Research Network (HPRNet)

 Who can get access to ?

-connectivity is provisioned by ACER and ACCC Networks to research groups based on their needs in the scope of the applications listed above.
+connectivity is provisioned by ACER and Technology Solutions Networks to research groups based on their needs in the scope of the applications listed above.
 Requests must be made by eligible research faculty (either department heads or principal investigators).

 How do I get access to ?